 You can access individual elements of an array using their index.
 Remember that array indices in C# start at 0.
 Here's an example:

-is initialized, and the element at index 2 ("Orange"
+In this example, the string array fruits is initialized, and the element at index 2 ("Orange") is accessed and displayed.

 3. Modifying Array Elements: